The Canary Has Died

 No More Denial

-Why should we care?
-“The Arctic is often cited as the canary in the coal mine for climate warming,” said Zwally, who as a teenager hauled coal.
-“Now as a sign of climate warming, the canary has died.
-It is time to start getting out of the coal mines.”
-Read more here.
+This past year, the arctic ocean was nearly ice free.
+"The Arctic is often cited as the canary in the coal mine for climate warming," said Zwally, who as a teenager hauled coal.
+"Now as a sign of climate warming, the canary has died.
+It is time to start getting out of the coal mines."